HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 2. Click **Edit > Actions > Insert WCM Tag**.
 The **Insert a Tag** window appears. then select our page component (WCM Comments 1.0/Page Component)
 ![Insert WCM Tag](../developing_managing_content/_img/insert_wcm_tag.png)
-3. In the **Insert Tag** helper window, select the following values:
+3. In the **Insert a Tag** window, select the following values:
     - In **Select a tag type** field, select **Content**.
-    - In **Context** field, select **Selected**.
+    - In **Select item context** field, select **Selected**.
-    - In **Content Reference** field, select **New Comments content under WCM Comments 1.0/Page Component**.
+    - In **Select the content item to reference** field, select **New Comments content under WCM Comments 1.0/Page Component**.
 ![Insert a Tag](../developing_managing_content/_img/insert_tag_helper_content_map_page_component.png)
 4. Click **OK** after selecting all the values.
-5. Save (Top right)
+5. Click **Save**.
 ![Preview Comments and Save](../developing_managing_content/_img/comments_preview.png)
-6. Close the Script Applications Editor Window
+6. Close the **Script Application Editor** window.
-7. Once WCM Comments UI is rendered in the script application added to the page, specify the library name to be used for storing the comments in and current content UUID similar to the steps mentioned in the previous section.
+7. After the WCM Comments UI is rendered for the content on the page, specify the library name to be used for storing the comments in and the current content UUID.
+Refer to [Rendering and Configuring New Page Component having WCM comments HTML markup component on the Page](#rendering-and-configuring-new-page-component-to-have-wcm-comments-html-markup-component-on-the-page) for more information.
-8. After following the above configuration steps, add, reply, like/unlike, and delete comments operations can be done.
-Also the total comments count on the content item can be viewed.
+8. After configuring WCM comments in a Script Application, actions such as add, reply, like/unlike, and delete comments can be done.
+The total comments count on the content item can also be viewed.

 ## Access Roles and Permissions for WCM Comments

 Only authorized users can view, edit, and delete the comments in the library where the comments are stored.
-Also, the users should have atleast view access to WCM content library.
+It is required to have at least a **View** access to the WCM content library.
 For more information, see [Managing users and groups](../../../deployment/manage/security/people/authorization/controlling_access/managing_users_groups/index.md).

 The actions available for a user depend on their role: